Barclays Upgrade Targa Resources Corp. [TRGP]. What else is Wall St. saying?

 Targa Resources Corp.
-[NYSE: TRGP] surged by $1.44 during the normal trading session on Thursday and reaching a high of $22.135 during the day while it closed the day at $21.91.
-Targa Resources Corp. stock has also gained 19.60% of its value over the past 7 days.
-However, TRGP stock has declined by -32.58% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -39.04% and lost -46.34% year-on date.
+[NYSE: TRGP] loss -5.41% or -1.31 points to close at $22.92 with a heavy trading volume of 4276492 shares.
+It opened the trading session at $23.71, the shares rose to $23.87 and dropped to $22.25, the range by which the price of stock traded the whole day.
+The daily chart for TRGP points out that the company has recorded -37.02% loss over the past six months.
+However, it is still -526.23% lower than its most recent low trading price.

-The market cap for TRGP stock reached $5.23 billion, with 233.00 million shares outstanding and 229.16 million shares in the current float.
-Compared to the average trading volume of 6.78M shares, TRGP reached a trading volume of 5236593 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 6.70M shares, TRGP reached to a volume of 4276492 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Targa Resources Corp.
+Here is what top equities market gurus are saying about Targa Resources Corp.
 [TRGP]:

 Barclays have made an estimate for Targa Resources Corp. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on June 04, 2020.
 While these analysts kept the previous recommendation, Credit Suisse dropped their target price from $21 to $13.
 The new note on the price target was released on April 02, 2020, representing the official price target for Targa Resources Corp. stock.
 Previously, the target price had yet another raise to $12, while Barclays analysts kept a Equal Weight rating on TRGP stock.